hartwigmedical/hmftools/protect/README.md

 #### Copy numbers

 Evidence on amplifications and deletions is considered applicable in case a gene has been classified as amplified or deleted by
 [PURPLE](../purity-ploidy-estimator/README.md).
-In addition, a deep deletion is assumed to inactivate a gene and hence evidence on gene inactivation is considered applicable in case of a deep deletion.
+In addition, a deletion is assumed to inactivate a gene and hence evidence on gene inactivation is considered applicable in case of a deletion.

 #### Homozygous disruptions